864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Traditionally, employees at a manufacturing plant would use various hand-held scanners and devices to process orders and track inventory.

-Mobile order-fulfillment apps, however, have made the need for multiple tracking and processing devices obsolete.
+Mobile order fulfillment apps, however, have made the need for multiple tracking and processing devices obsolete.

 Order-fulfillment apps can be accessed via a single device (smartphone, laptop, or tablet) where all manufacturing tasks can be handled.